-- 1. Lift the MyLar to access the memory slot. - 2.
-Align the notch on the memory with the tab on the memory slot. - 3.
-Slide the memory firmly at an angle, into the memory slot. - 4.
-Press the memory down until it clicks into place. - (i) NOTE: If you do not hear the click, remove the memory and reinstall it.
+- 1. Lift the Mylar to access the memory slot. - $\ensuremath{\mathbf{2}}.$ Align the notch on the memory module with the tab on the memory slot. - 3.
+Slide the memory module firmly at an angle, into the memory slot. - 4.
+Press the memory module down until it clicks into place. - (i) NOTE: If you do not hear the click, remove the memory module and reinstall it. - (i) NOTE: Repeat step 1 to step 4 to install any other memory module in your computer.